Are you asthmatic and in doubt about being more prone to severe complications of COVID-19? Read this article to know more.

 When an asthmatic patient experiences COVID-19 like symptoms, the first step the patient has to do is self-isolate himself or herself from the rest of the family members.
 Next, if the person should consult with a doctor regularly, or if the person has a family doctor who knows the patient’s history thoroughly well, the patient can contact the doctor and explain the symptoms experienced by the patient and seek medical advice and follow accordingly.

-If you want to discuss more asthma and COVID-19, call a doctor online.
+If you want to discuss more about asthma and COVID-19, call a doctor online.

 Last reviewed at: